yahoo/serviceping/README.rst

 Pinging a URL instead of the port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Portping also allows specifying a URL.
-If a URL is specified it will also
+Portping can also specify a URL.
+If a URL is specified, it will
-perform an http get request and show the response.
+perform an http get request and show the response, which is useful

-This is useful to see when there are hosts doing unexpected things in a dns
+when hosts are doing unexpected things in a dns
 rotation or behind a reverse proxy or vip.

 In this example we specify a url of http://cnn.com/

-This shows that there are two hosts responding to this request and that they
-are returning different amounts of data in their responses.

 .. code-block::